Skip to content

 Versions from openfoam.org are typically v8.0 etc and there is typically one release per year (in June; with a patch release in September).
 Versions from openfoam.com are e.g., v2106 (to be read as 2021 June) and there are typically two releases a year (one in June, and one in December).

-To use OpenFOAM on ARCHER2 you should first load the OpenFOAM module, e.g.
+To use OpenFOAM on ARCHER2 you should first load an OpenFOAM module, e.g.

 user@ln01:> module load PrgEnv-gnu